 Have you ever said one of these things to yourself?
 I have.
 Maybe you say some of these things to yourself every day, suffocating from guilt and shame because of a sin or mistake.
 Or maybe you spend your days obsessing about how to overcome the past, desperately searching for a way to somehow “forgive yourself.”

 “Forgiving yourself” is common terminology used to describe self-release of personal guilt and shame.
-You don’t have to go far in recovery circles to hear someone say, “I know that God forgives me, and the person I’ve hurt forgave me, but I just can’t forgive myself.”
+You don’t have to go far to hear someone say, “I know that God forgives me, and the person I’ve hurt forgave me, but I just can’t forgive myself.”
 Many books have been written on the subject.
 Even medical websites carry articles about the importance of self-forgiveness.
 The problem is that self-forgiveness is not a concept rooted in biblical truth.

 If you think about it, no one in society has the authority to forgive themselves for something that they have done wrong.
 Teenagers can’t “un-ground” themselves.
 Prisoners can’t declare themselves forgiven and walk out of prison.
 People in a debt crisis can’t forgive themselves the remainder of what they owe.
 In all instances, we need a higher authority to pardon us or to declare that the debt from the sin is “paid in full.”
 Come to think of it, if we could forgive ourselves, we wouldn’t need Jesus.